Cystic Acne on the Body

 - Acne conglobata is an extensive, severe form of acne that usually involves the back, chest, upper arms, and to a lesser extent, the face.
-It presents a mixture of less severe acne, including whiteheads, blackheads, papules, and pustules, as well as nodulocystic acne.
+It presents a mixture of cystic lesions and less severe lesions.
 Acne conglobata may last for years and leave large scars.
 It is more prevalent in boys and young males, and in warmer climates.
 One complication associated with acne conglobata is a massive type of acne lesion called a draining sinus.
 Draining sinuses occur when two or more cysts merge into one sizable (2 - 5 centimeters) acne lesion.
 They can leak pus at any time and occur most often on the face around the nose and upper lip, but are not uncommon on the neck and chest.
-Draining sinuses can occur in general nodulocystic acne, but they are commonly associated with acne conglobata.1,7,8
+Draining sinuses can occur in general nodulocystic acne, but they are commonly associated with acne conglobata.1,8,9

 - Acne fulminans is a systemic disease that includes fever, fatigue, joint and bone pain, weight loss, and also severe acne.
 Most frequently the acne lesions associated with this form of acne are found on the chest, back, neck, and face.
-Researchers suspect that hypersensitivity to a normal type of skin bacteria called C. acnes is in part responsible for acne fulminans.4
+Researchers suspect that hypersensitivity to acne bacteria (C. acnes) is in part responsible for acne fulminans.4

 - Habif, T. P. Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 231 - 233 (2016). https://www.elsevier.com/books/clinical-dermatology/habif/978-0-323-26183-8